 Module 6.
 Types of Reports and their Different Reporting Procedures

-- Develop strategies to defend a report in front of a tribunal - Incorporate expert knowledge into a global framework of psychological intervention - Review the entire appraisal procedure with standardized protocols tech 14 | Skills
+- Develop strategies to defend a report in front of a tribunal - Incorporate expertise into a global framework of psychological intervention - Review with standardized protocols the entire appraisal procedure tech 14 | Skills

 Module 7.
 Mediation and Coaching